D7039E-E7032E/Project-Report/README.md

 ### Cartographer
 <p>
-The Cartographer system is derived from Google’s repository in GitHub [?] where the system is an open-source project.
+The Cartographer system is derived from Google’s repository in GitHub<sup>[4]</sup> where the system is an open-source project.
 This system’s main focus is to be a solution to the simultaneous localization and mapping (SLAM) problem that is about how one can do both localization and mapping at the same time.
 </p>

 <p>
-Cartographer [?] is an algorithm used to get a representation of the local environment given useful sensor data.
+Cartographer is an algorithm used to get a representation of the local environment given useful sensor data.
 For localization and mapping of the local environment, SLAM solving is the main reason to use Cartographer.
 It contains two SLAMs, a local SLAM, and a global SLAM.
 The local SLAM's function is to generate approved submaps with correct scans (range data) and the global SLAM combines all submaps and creates a global map.
 The Global map can then be used to visually represent the environment.
 </p>

 <p>